coepi-eu/winder/README.md

 Power supply: 18V 1.5A

 ## Hardware
-- M0: GBM5208 gimbal motor or BE4108 75T gimbal motor (built with this machine)
+- M0: BE4108 75T gimbal motor (built with this machine)
-- M1: GBM5208 gimbal motor
+- M1: BE4108 75T gimbal motor (built with this machine)
-- M2: GBM5208 gimbal motor
+- M2: BE4108 75T gimbal motor (built with this machine)
 - M3: BE4108 60T gimbal motor (built with this machine)

 ## Result